frudman/strip-javascript-comments/README.md

 A simple implementation (using regex) can be only a few lines long ([this is a good example](https://stackoverflow.com/questions/3577767/javascript-comment-stripper) and there are **many many many more** on the intertubes) but will usually fail in some cases.
 These failures may be acceptable depending on your use cases (if you have some control over the code you're likely to clean, this may not be an issue).
 But if you need to handle edge cases, these minimal implementations may not work since they may __fail silently__.

-### My App Requirements
+### My Requirements
-I implemented my own version because I could not include a large code base for what was a small requirement in our app but I wanted a more complete implementation than waht was out there.
+I implemented my own version because I could not include a large code base for what was a small requirement in our app but I wanted a more complete implementation than what was out there.

 I also wanted a dead-simple function that did not use any options or settings (as many of the others do).